theirish81/meta/README.md

 # Meta (work in progress)

-Meta is a personal/internal Go application that extends the capabilities of Large Language Models (LLMs) by providing them with a "meta" layer of functionality.
+Meta is an application that extends the capabilities of Large Language Models (LLMs) by providing  them with a "meta" layer of functionality.
 It includes a knowledge base for Retrieval-Augmented Generation (RAG), a recipe system for guiding LLMs on specific tasks, and a secure way to manage these resources through a REST API and a command-line interface (CLI).

 This application is not intended for enterprise use.
 It does not contain a user management system.
 The only barrier between users is a long-lasting JWT token that should be considered an API key.